Click here for your FREE ebook: The SPARREW One-Year Anniversary Ebook!

 We’ve got a great issue for you this month!

 And, once again, the lovely Carolyn Howard-Johnson returns with the latest installment for her “Tricky Edits” column.
-Don’t miss it!
+What does the SPARREW Gift Sample Collection include from Carolyn that can help you with editing your writing?
+Check out her column to find out!

 I hope you enjoy this issue!
 Feel free to drop me a note or connect with me on social media!
 I'd love to connect with you!